mohamadi7613/mycheat/django-rest.md

 ##### c.
 CursorPagination

 + we do not have `page number` anymore, we just have `next` and `previous`.
-+ user can not go to specific page number. we force user to click multiple times on `next`.
++ user can not jump to specific page number. we force user to click multiple times on `next`.
-+ its depond on ordering and timing (`created` filed inside models). its neccessary.
++ its depond on ordering and timing (`created` filed inside django models). its neccessary.

 ```py
 from rest_framework.pagination import CursorPagination      # cursor pagination does not work with 'OrderingFilter'